• Skip to main content

 a painting of a breakfast table with the newspaper open to the comics section

 George Brandriff, Sunday Breakfast, 1930, Oil on canvas, 24 x 30 in.
-The Buck Collection at UCI Jack and Shanaz Langson Institute and Museum of California Art
+The Buck Collection at UC Irvine Langson Orange County Museum of Art

 Sunday Breakfast